Frontier House: Broadcast

 PBS originally intended to broadcast Frontier House in January 2002, but switched the air date to April 29 through May 1.
 This allowed the network to market Frontier House at the same time as other new series and specials, saving advertising dollars.
 The decision to air the show against other series on broadcast television networks during the highly popular May sweeps was strongly criticized.
 The Pittsburgh Post-Gazette, for example, said that this decision meant fewer people watched Frontier House than would have at other times of the year.

 The series was re-edited with new commentary and a new narrator.
 The reworked episodes, still titled Frontier House, were shown on the DIY Network.

 Reception

 Frontier House was nominated for an Emmy Award for Outstanding Non-Fiction Program (Reality) in 2002.
+It had also received very high television ratings.

 It has been described in an academic review as "a critical, self-reflexive interrogation of romanticized visions of the U.S. nineteenth-century life on the frontier".

 Similar reality series

-Frontier House was followed in 2004 by Colonial House, which recreated daily life in Plymouth Colony in 1628.
+Frontier House was part of the PBS "House" series that begun in the UK with The 1900 House in 1999/2000.
+In the US it was followed in 2004 by Colonial House, which recreated daily life in Plymouth Colony in 1628.
 In 2006, PBS aired Texas Ranch House, which recreated the life of a family and ranch hands on an 1867 Texas longhorn cattle ranch in Texas.